ChaosNyaruko/ChaosNyaruko/README.md

 <!-- Here are some ideas to get you started: -->

-- 🔭 Trying to be a decent educational streamer.
+- 🔭 Trying to be a decent educational streamer, and coding for fun.
-- 🌱 I’m currently learning Rust/Blockchain/Web3/Generative AI..., and by now only gotten all superficial knowledge.
+- 🌱 I’m currently learning Rust/Blockchain/Web3/Generative AI/System programming/..., and by now only gotten all superficial knowledge.
 - 👯 I’m trying to write my personal tools.
 Most of them are just designed for my own workflow(not suitable for everyone).
 You can use them accordingly.
 - 🤔 I'm a Chinglish speaker.
 <!-- - 💬 Ask me about ... -->
 - 📫 How to reach me: cabbageparadise@gmail.com, and [my personal blog](https://blog.freecloud.dev)
 <!-- - 😄 Pronouns: ... -->
-- ⚡ Insist on what you believe is right.
+- ⚡ You don't have infinite time.
+Insist on what you believe is right, do what you think deserves it.